 The cry of the soul must be, give me the bread of life… Thou, O Lord, must be my helper.
 Thou wast wounded for my transgressions, bruised for my iniquities, the chastisement of thy peace was upon me, and with thy stripes I am healed.

 — The Review and Herald, May 12, 1896

-Dear Savior, be my helper through my fiery trial.
-I fasten my eyes on you and learn Your lessens that my mistake may be turned into a victory.
-You were wounded for my transgressions, the punishment that brings me peace was laid on You, by Your suffering I am healed.
-I rejoice in Your love, O Lord, and in the grace and comforts of Your presence.
+Dear Savior, be my helper through this fiery trial.
+I fasten my eyes on you, O Lord, teach me Your lessens so my mistakes may be turned into victory.
+You were wounded for my transgressions, the punishment that brings me peace was laid on You, and by Your suffering I am healed.
+I rejoice in Your love and in the grace and comforts of Your presence.
 Clothe me with the perfection of Your own righteousness that Your name may be glorified.